Why is Socializing Bernedoodle Puppies Important?

 Q: Is it ever too late to socialize a puppy?

-A:While it's true that the critical window to socialize a puppy closes at around 16 weeks old, socialization should definitely continue through the dog's life!
-If you missed the early window, you will likely find it harder to bond with your dog and behavioral issues are often harder to address, but you will still gain with socialization!
-In worse case scenarios you may need to get professional help from a certified trainer.
+A: While it's true that the critical window to socialize a puppy closes at around 16 weeks old, socialization should definitely continue through the dog's life.
+If you missed the early window, you will likely find it harder to bond with your dog.
+Additionally, behavioral issues are often harder to address That said, you will still gain with socialization!
+In worst-case scenarios you may need to get professional help from a certified trainer.

 Q: Do Bernedoodles need more socialization than other breeds?

-A: All puppies need socialization, but we have found that Bernedoodles puppies especially benefit from it.
+A: All puppies need socialization, but we have found that Bernedoodle puppies especially benefit from it.
 Their playful, people-loving personalities definitely shine brightest when they’re given positive early experiences.
 As stated earlier, we have found that Bernedoodle puppies need more socialization at an early age than do some other breeds.
 (Be sure to get a Bernedoodle puppy from a breeder that knows about these things and is doing his due diligence in preparing your puppy for your home!)

 Q: How long should I keep socializing my dog?